Operation Warrior Soul –

 “We have each experienced trauma in our own lives.
 Each family has had its share of trauma.
-Each clan, tribe, village or nation have been the victim of traumatic violence, and at some point in the past we too have inflicted violence.
+Each tribe, village or nation have been the victim of traumatic violence, and at some point in the past we too have inflicted violence.
 In our common language, this has become WAR.
 Every tribe, every person, has shamanic and Earth honoring ancestors, and all have warred against other tribes.
 This is to be human, it seems.
 In addition, every tribe has experienced horrific terrors as their culture was wiped out, altered or absorbed into an invading group of Others.
 This is human history.

-Warrior Spirit- Soul Loss Soul Wounds
+Warrior Spirit- Acknowledging Soul Loss and Soul Wounds

-“I am a Minister and Healing Practitioner by vocation.
+“I am a Pastoral Counselor and Healing Practitioner by vocation.
 I was called to this path at the age of 27.
 My father died when I was in my 30s.
 I was able to come to peace with my father while he was still alive.
 This is a great gift.
 I owe this directly to my personal spiritual practice, and to receiving the help of a kind healing man who let me talk to him when i was in much pain.

 Using the tools of my Spirit work, I was able to come to terms within myself, about those things i did not get, or got too much of, from my parents as archetypes.
 Most importantly, I was able to work directly with my father in his last two years so that we could be honest about our pain, and talk as father and daughter.